Students often don’t get the mental health services they need because they don’t know where to start. You can start right here on campus.

 Primarily students refer themselves by visiting the Office of Mental Health Services.
 On some occasions students may be encouraged to consult the counselor by their instructor(s) or college advisor(s).

-Our Student Resource Center works with several local agencies and can refer students who are in need of additional assistance.
+Our Center for Student Success and Engagement works with several local agencies and can refer students who are in need of additional assistance.

 In 2015, 1100 College students died from suicide.
 Suicide was the second leading cause of death for children and young adults, from ages 10-35.